Thank You and Farewell

 Woodbridge, John McDowell and David Wright had three weeks in the gospel at a vacant shop.
 A number of believers travelled quite a distance to support the meetings, but only a few local people responded.

 Tepic, Over 200 attended the first conference in Tepic on September 16.
-Ministry was given by D. Alves, M. Cain, S. Kember Jr., H. Rodriguez and P. Thiessen.
+Ministry was given by M. Cain, S. Kember Jr., H. Rodriguez and P. Thiessen.
 After the gospel meeting, one young lady was baptized.

 Jack Nesbitt and Jack Gould expected to be in St. Lucia for four weeks of meetings commencing November 14.